 I should be the one playing, swinging, and reading.
 I should be the one capturing those moments.

-During this time, the hubs and I talked and talked about the idea of me staying home with our little dude.
+During this time, my husband and I talked and talked about the idea of me staying home with our little dude.
 And to us at the time it was exactly that.

 An idea.
 A dream.